 (1) For the previous 2 years, 40% or more of lunches were served to students eligible for free or reduced meal prices (Federal Severe Need Breakfast); AND

-(2) At least 50 students attending the school are eligible for free or reduced meal prices with applications or direct certification on file the previous October.
+(2) At least 50% of students attending the school are eligible for free or reduced meal prices with applications or direct certification on file the previous October.

 State Universal Breakfast Program